 If you are still having problems, name your .iso file as .isoask - you will then be prompted by E2B and asked how you want to run the .iso file.
 Once you find an extension that works, rename the file to whatever file extension worked best.

-E2B may suggest you try .isoask and prompt you - answer Y and press ENTER quickly and E2B will display the .isoask menu for you.
+E2B may suggest you try .isoask and prompt you - answer I quickly and press ENTER and E2B will display the .isoask menu for you.

 To avoid being prompted, use the .isodefault file extension.

 WinBuilder ISOs require a .iso file extension.
 If the filename ends in q or Q, the auto-suggest prompt will be suppressed - e.g. Gandalf_q.iso.

 How do I get my WinPE ISO (e.g. WinBuilder) to see the ISO as drive letter Y: ?

 E2B USB Flash drive won't boot on one particular system